akhiln28/cp/problems/Amazon Telephonic Round SDE - 2 - LeetCode Discuss.md

 Do Date: Jan 17, 2021
 Last edited time: Mar 01, 2021 3:43 PM
 Points: 1500
-Problem Statement: Given an even number (greater than 2), return two prime numbers whose sum will be equal to given number.
-There are several combinations possible.
-Print only first such pair.
 Source: https://leetcode.com/discuss/interview-question/1017012/amazon-telephonic-round-sde-2
 Status: done
 ---